Upper Corris Tramway: Route

 The tramway now followed the route of the road along the south side of the Afon Deri as it swung to the northwest.
 The road climbed more steeply, while the tramway kept to a narrow ledge.
 On the left side of the tramway and road were the tips of Gaewern quarry, with a tramway connecting Gaewern to Braichgoch mill running parallel but considerably higher up the mountain.
 As the road turned north, the tramway swung away from it and was considerably lower.
 It curved gently as it passed between the road to the west and the river to the east.
-It passed on the river side of a large house and here the tramway up to Abercorris quarry branched off and crossed the river.
+It passed on the riverside of a large house, and here the tramway up to Abercorris quarry branched off and crossed the river.

 The tramway curved back to the northwest, still following but below the road.
 On the south side of the road lay the main mills of Gaewern quarry, connected to the tramway by a branch when Gaewern operated independently of Braichgoch.
 At least one adit ran under the road and into the Gaewern vein.
 The tramway continued, finishing the long curve to run almost due west and enter the village of Corris Uchaf.
 It passed between a row of houses and the road.
 The branch to Abercwmeiddaw quarry left here, running north, crossing the Afon Deri by a bridge before ending at the foot of the Abercwmeiddaw exit incline.
 The tramway continued on northwest for another 200 yds, passing behind the village post office to a slate enamelling works.

 Operations

 Quarries served

-The furthest quarry from Maespoeth Junction was Abercwmeiddaw quarry which is on the north bank of the Afon Deri.
-A branch of the tramway crossed the river from near the terminus in Corris Uchaf, and ended in a long incline up to the quarry mill level.
+The furthest quarry from Maespoeth Junction was Abercwmeiddaw on the north bank of the Afon Deri.
+A branch of the tramway crossed the river near the terminus in Corris Uchaf, and ended at the foot of a long incline up to the quarry mill level.

-Also on the north bank of the river was Abercorris quarry, which was connected to the tramway by a branch that crossed the river, then ascended the valley side via a reversing spur.
-Again an incline led up to the quarry mill.
+Abercorris quarry was also on the north bank of the river, and was connected to the tramway by a branch that crossed the river, then ascended the valley side via a reversing spur.
+Again, an incline led up to the quarry mill.

 On the south bank of the Afon Deri lay Gaewern and Braichgoch quarries.
-For much of their lives these quarries were worked as a single concern.
+For much of their lives, these quarries were worked as a single concern.
 The Upper Corris Tramway passed through the main yard of Braichgoch quarry, and a number of short branches connected to the mill and stacking yards.